NickLeko/daily-ai-digest/README.md

 ## 🧭 Why this matters

 Healthcare AI is shifting from experimentation to operational deployment.
 This system focuses on:
-- reliability
+- **Reliability**
-- workflow ROI
+- **Workflow ROI**
-- regulatory awareness
+- **Regulatory awareness**

-Not just model capability.
+It prioritizes clinical and operational utility over model capability alone.

 ---

 ## 📎 Notes

-- `.env` is excluded from version control
+- `.env` is excluded from version control.
-- Logs saved locally (`log.txt`, `error.txt`)
+- Logs are saved locally in `log.txt` and `error.txt`.
-- Designed for extensibility (new sources, filters, scoring)
+- Designed for extensibility (add new sources, filters, or scoring logic easily).